Emirate of Abdelkader

-The Emirate of Mascara, commonly known as the Emirate of Abdelkader, was a sovereign country founded by Emir Abdelkader with the allegiance of the people of Algeria to resist the French conquest of Algeria with its first capital at Mascara then Tagdemt after it was taken by France.
+The Emirate of Mascara, commonly known as the Emirate of Abdelkader, was a state founded by Emir Abdelkader with the allegiance of the people of Algeria to resist the French conquest of Algeria with its first capital at Mascara then Tagdemt after it was taken by France.

 Government

 The system of government was simple and analogous to the regime of the deys of the Deylik of Algiers.
 However, it profoundly revised the doctrine of power to a more egalitarian basis.
-The emir was head of the state, and governed with his divan or council of ministers.
-He was assisted by a majlis, an advisory council of wise personalities, ulamas and khalifas representing the provinces and presided over by a qāḍī al-quḍāt or chief justice.
+The Emir was head of the state and governed with his divan or council of ministers.
+He was assisted by a majlis, an advisory council of wise personalities, ulamas and khalifas representing the provinces and presided over by a qāḍī al-quḍāt, or chief justice.

-Algeria was divided by the emir into eight khalifalik, themselves subdivided into aghalik, which grouped several qaidat.
-This division took into account local influences and history, especially on the tribal level.
+Algeria was divided by Emir Abdelkader into eight khalifalik, themselves subdivided into aghalik, which grouped several qaidat.
+The division took into account local influences and history, especially on the tribal level.

 Economic policy

-The emir very early attached importance to structuring an economy, perceived as necessary for the perpetuation of his state.
+The Emir very early attached importance to structuring an economy, which he perceived as necessary for the perpetuation of his state.
 He set up a number of factories and industries in Tagdemt, his new capital.
-Local production of the necessary goods, especially the war effort, was accorded great importance.
-The cities of Tlemcen, Mascara, Miliana, Medea and Tagdemt made the necessary powder.
+Local production of the necessary goods, especially for the war effort, was accorded great importance.
+The cities of Tlemcen, Mascara, Miliana, Médéa and Tagdemt made the necessary powder.
 Tagdemt and Miliana had foundries and weapon factories.
 He also wished to regulate the souqs with greater surveillance and security of the sites and trade routes to promote trade.
 Agriculture was encouraged, with the suppression of the kharaj to encourage the fellahs and the utilization of periods of truce.
-Finally, the emir set up a currency struck at Tagdemt to ensure the financial autonomy of the state in 1834 to 1841.
+Finally, the Emir set up a currency struck at Tagdemt to ensure the financial autonomy of the state from 1834 to 1841.